influxdata/docs-v2/content/v2.0/query-data/guides/scalar-values.md

 ### Use extracted column values
 Use a variable to store the array of values.
+In the example below, `SFOTemps` represents the array of values.
 Reference a specific index (integer starting from `0`) in the array to return the value at that index.